greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="gp_interconnect_address_type"></a>gp_interconnect_address_type

-Specifies the type of address binding strategy Greenplum database should use for communication between segment host sockets.
+Specifies the type of address binding strategy Greenplum Database uses for communication between segment host sockets.
 There are two types: `unicast` and `wildcard`.
 The default is `wildcard`.

-- When this parameter is set to `unicast`, Greenplum database  uses the `gp_segment_configuration.address` field to perform address binding.
+- When this parameter is set to `unicast`, Greenplum Database  uses the `gp_segment_configuration.address` field to perform address binding.
 This reduces port usage on segment hosts and prevents interconnect traffic from being routed through unintended (and possibly slower) network interfaces.

-- When this parameter is set to `wildcard`, Greenplum database uses a wildcard address for binding, enabling the use of any network interface compliant with routing rules.
+- When this parameter is set to `wildcard`, Greenplum Database uses a wildcard address for binding, enabling the use of any network interface compliant with routing rules.

 **NOTE**: In some cases, inter-segment communication using the unicast strategy may not be possible.
-One example is if the source segment's address field and the destination segment's address field are on different subnets and/or existing routing rules don't allow for such communication.
+One example is if the source segment's address field and the destination segment's address field are on different subnets and/or existing routing rules do not allow for such communication.
 In these cases, you must configure this parameter to use a wildcard address for address binding.

 |Value Range|Default|Set Classifications|